jeanctech/git-notes/Conflict-Resolution.md

-# Conflict Resolution in Git
+# Conflict Resolution - Git

 Conflict resolution in Git occurs when two or more different branches or changes modify the same part of a file in the repository.
 Git cannot automatically determine which version is correct, so it requires users to manually resolve these conflicts before merging branches.
 Here I explain how to resolve conflicts in Git: